-Businesses have been destroyed after being excluded from the results, some of the biggest websites have had their traffic reduced to a trickle overnight.
-If you don't rank on Google then you may as well not exist.
+You can destroy a business by excluding it from search results, some of the biggest websites have had their traffic reduced to a trickle overnight.
+If you don't rank on Google, then you may as well not exist.

-Some people will tell you that you shouldn't base your business model on search engine traffic alone, which I totally agree with.
-It's clearly wrong to rely on just one form of traffic to your site.
+Some people will tell you that you shouldn't base your business model on search engine traffic alone and it is wrong to rely on just one form of traffic to your site.
 But if Google didn't exist then whatever replaced it would surely come to the same conclusion as the existing algorithm engineers?

 It Would Just Take Them Longer To Get There

-Search exists to find the best results.
-Whatever technology is the most proficient at finding those results will prevail.
+Search exists to find the best answer to the question.
+Whatever technology is the most proficient at filtering the best results will prevail at search.
 Making your website visible in those results is the holy grail of organic search.

 We don't know how the algorithm works.
-I often see jobs advertised for SEO experts who know the Google algorithm.
-You can't know it.
-It's like the secret recipe for Coca-Cola.
-Why would anyone share the secret sauce to let you game them?
+I often see jobs advertised for SEO experts who understand the Google algorithm.
+You can't know it, it's like the secret recipe for Coca-Cola.

 But what we do have to work with are the Webmaster Guidelines.
 Under "Design and Content considerations" is the following bullet point: